turingschool/accelerated-mod-0/calendar/index.md

 Since each Mod is only 6 weeks long, if you fall behind by one week, it can be really hard to catch up.
 Having a proactive and realistic plan is the best way to set yourself up for success.

-The [Front End](https://frontend.turing.edu/today/) and [Back End](https://backend.turing.edu/additional_resources/calendars) calendars are available for you to add to your calendar or bookmark.
+The [Front End](https://frontend.turing.edu/today/) and [Back End](https://backend.turing.edu/additional_resources/calendars) calendars are available for you to add to your calendar or bookmarks.
+These calendars may not _yet_ have detailed agendas for your first few weeks.
+In that case, you can look back to the previous inning (either 7 or 8 weeks before your start date) to understand what your first few weeks will look like.
+The calendar is subject to change slightly, but this will give you the idea of what the day-to-day experience will be like.

 <div class="try-it">
   <h3>Mod 1 Calendar</h3>